 After completing the Focal Point series, choose your favorite Focal Point, or sensation – or try to blend two or more.
 Repeat the benchmark set of 3 x 50m.
 Your goal is to match, or improve, your score, while expending less effort.

-Immersion 2.0 Freestyle Mastery Self-Coaching Course teaches ‘Expert’ Pacing/Tempo Training and three other Mastery skills for freestyle.
+Terry Laughlin is founder and head coach of Total Immersion and winner of six national masters championships since turning 55.
+The Total Immersion 2.0 Freestyle Mastery Self-Coaching Course teaches ‘Expert’ Pacing/Tempo Training and three other Mastery skills for freestyle.

 Find out more at totalimmersion.net and totalimmersion.co.uk